MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/operating-system.md

 To manually install the Azure Stack HCI operating system:
 1. Start the Install Azure Stack HCI wizard on the system drive of the server where you want to install the operating system.
-1. Choose the language to install or accept the default language settings, select **Next**, and then on the Azure Stack HCI page, select **Install now**.
+1. Choose the language to install or accept the default language settings, select **Next**, and then on next page of the wizard, select **Install now**.

     :::image type="content" source="../media/operating-system/azure-stack-hci-install-language.png" alt-text="The language page of the Install Azure Stack HCI wizard.":::

-The Setup is starting notice displays.

 1. On the Applicable notices and license terms page, review the license terms, select the **I accept the license terms** checkbox, and then select **Next**.
 1. On the Which type of installation do you want? page, select **Custom: Install the newer version of Azure Stack HCI only (advanced)**.